sts10/lemire_nearly_divisionless_random/readme.markdown

 # An implementation of Lemire's nearly divisionless random in Rust

-TL;DR I tried to implement [Lemire's nearly divisionless random](https://lemire.me/blog/2019/06/06/nearly-divisionless-random-integer-generation-on-various-systems/) in Rust.
+TL;DR As a learning experience, I tried write my own implementation of [Lemire's nearly divisionless random](https://lemire.me/blog/2019/06/06/nearly-divisionless-random-integer-generation-on-various-systems/) in Rust.
 Currently it's limited to 8-bit integers.

 Disclaimer: Not a cryptographer or even a programmer by trade.